WhitmanCS370/sp24-lab2/README.md

 Part 2 (SDX Ch.
 4):
 * Driver's name
 * Navigator's name

+## SDX Ch.
+2 notes
+The main idea from this chapter is that we can build our own class-object system with inheritance using dictionaries!

+I forgot the chapter covered `varargs`.

 ## Answer these questions before you start doing the exercises
 Write your answers to the questions below.